The History of Men's Fisherman's Jumpers

 Thanks to the nature of ribbed knits, customers can expect a close fitting, easy to style and seasonally versatile jumper, perfect for unpredictable weather.
 With our merino wool ribbed jumper being of a self-cleaning, breathable nature, the visual appearance is backed up by the scientific benefits of an incredibly clever fibre.

 Partner your Chunky Merino Ribbed Jumper with our bestselling Cotton Breton Sweater for a contemporary layered look.
-Our Alpaca Walking Socks are ideal for those that are on their feet for long periods of time, whilst accents of colour found in our Cinnamon Lambswool Ribbed Beanie gives the wearer a close-fitting hat, ideal for keeping the wind out.
+Our Alpaca Walking Socks are ideal for those that are on their feet for long periods of time, whilst accents of colour found in our collection of Merino Wool and Cotton Ribbed Beanie Hats gives you a stylish look that provides practical comfort on blustery days, ideal for keeping the wind out.

 Taking inspiration from uniform issued by the British Navy, the Submariner is an iconic silhouette with comfort and durability at its core.
 With a slight drop shoulder, thick ribbed neck, cuffs and hem, the Submariner will cover all bases when keeping out a bitter wind.